Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-18-THM-Log-Operations.md

 **Q1: Which question's answer can be "as much as mentioned in the PCI DSS requirements"?**

-*PCI DSS relates to companies who process credit card information and is quite strict on how much data (and of course what data) is logged.*
+*Hint: PCI DSS relates to companies who process credit card information and is quite strict on how much data (and of course what data) is logged.*

 <details>
   <summary>Spoiler warning: Answer</summary>